Rocket blasts off, puts NASA radiation belt probes in orbit

 "Modern society depends on satellites and other space-based technologies ... making the research and understanding that will come from (the probes) invaluable to building better protected satellites in the future," New Jersey Institute of Technology physicist Lou Lanzerotti said at a pre-launch news conference.

 The satellites are expected to spend the coming two years flying in tandem through the heart of the radiation belts.
-The inner belt begins about 650 miles (1,046 km) above Earth and extends to about 8,000 miles (12,875 km), but at times it can dip as low as about 125 miles (201 km).
-The space station flies about 250 miles (402 km) above the planet.
+The inner belt begins about 650 miles above Earth and extends to about 8,000 miles, but at times it can dip as low as about 125 miles.
+The space station flies about 250 miles above the planet.

 The solar-powered probes, heavily shielded to operate in the radiation belts, are flying in slightly different, highly elliptical orbits that are inclined 10 degrees to the planet's equator, allowing them to periodically lap each other.
 Science operations are scheduled to begin after a 60-day instrument checkout.

-The satellites, built and operated by Johns Hopkins University's Applied Physics Lab, will fly as close as 100 miles (161 km) to each one another, and as far as 24,000 miles (38,624 km) apart.
+The satellites, built and operated by Johns Hopkins University's Applied Physics Lab, will fly as close as 100 miles to each one another, and as far as 24,000 miles apart.

 The dual measurements are key to understanding how the belts puff out and contract over time and in response to solar activity.